greenelab/manubot-gpt-manuscript/manuscript.md

 #### Results

-Below is a paragraph of the Results section of CCC describing a set of simulations using different datasets shown in a figure (which is Figure 1 in [@doi:10.1101/2022.06.15.496326]).
-The figure shows four different datasets with two variables each, and different relationships or patterns named random/independent, non-coexistence, quadratic, and two-lines.

 ![
+**A paragraph in the Results section of CCC.**
+Original text is on the left and suggested revision on the right.
-](images/diffs/results/ccc-paragraph-01.svg "Diffs - CCC results paragraph 01"){width="100%"}
+](images/diffs/results/ccc-paragraph-01.svg "Diffs - CCC results paragraph 01"){#fig:results:ccc width="100%"}

+We tested the tool on a paragraph of the Results section of CCC that describes Figure 1 of that manuscript [@doi:10.1101/2022.06.15.496326] (Figure @fig:results:ccc).
+That figure shows four different datasets with two variables each, and different relationships or patterns named random/independent, non-coexistence, quadratic, and two-lines.
 In addition to having fewer sentences that are slightly longer, the revised paragraph consistently uses only the past tense, whereas the original one has tense shifts.
 This makes the text more consistent and easier to read.
 The revised paragraph also kept all citations, which although is not explicitely mentioned in the prompts for this section (as it is for introductions), in this case is important.